-Riparian Tree Cover measures the abundance of adult trees along the river and in the adjacent floodplain.
+Riparian tree cover measures the abundance of adult trees along the river and in the adjacent floodplain.
 High tree cover indicates the presence of sufficient soil moisture to support riparian trees.
 Tree cover is commonly reported as basal area.
-Basal area, measured in square meters per hectare (m2/ha), is the area covered by tree stems in one hectare (10,000 m2 or approximately two football fields).
+Basal area, measured in square meters per hectare (m2/ha), is the area covered by trees in one hectare (10,000 m2, or approximately two football fields).
 In addition, riparian tree species differ in their tolerance to declines in soil moisture.
 Native cottonwoods and willows have shallow roots and are more sensitive to reductions in soil moisture.
-Non-native tamarix and saltcedar have deeper roots and can tolerate a greater range of soil moisture.
+Velvet mesquite and non-native tamarix species, such as Athel tamarix and saltcedar, have deeper roots and can tolerate a greater range of soil moisture.
 Trees grow slowly, and amount of cover is not likely to change on an annual basis, unless vegetation is affected by sustained drying or large floods.
-Tree cover is thus measured every few years, and results from the 2013 water year will serve as a baseline.
+Tree cover was measured in 2015, and results from the 2013 water year serve as a baseline.

-Tree cover was measured in the spring of 2013 and again in 2015.
-Overall tree cover, as measured by basal area and percent canopy cover, decreased between 2013 and 2015.
-Most notable was the decrease in cover of Goodding Willow.
+Overall tree cover, as measured by basal area and percent canopy cover, decreased between 2013 and 2015 (trees were not measured in 2016).
+Most notable was the decrease in cover of Goodding's Willow.
 Decrease in cover of mature trees is likely the result of decreased flow extent.
-There may not have been enough moisture to support more shallow rooted trees like Goodding Willow.
-More monitoring will be needed to determine if effluent continues to support mature riparian trees in all three reaches and whether the community shifts to deeper rooted trees such as non-native tamarisk species.
+There may not have been enough moisture to support more shallow rooted trees like Goodding's Willow.
+More monitoring will be needed to determine if effluent continues to support mature riparian trees in all three reaches, and whether the community shifts to deeper rooted trees such as velvet mesquite and non-native tamarix species.